microsoft/fluentui/packages/react-tooltip/Spec.md

 ## A component with a `tooltip` slot

-Components can choose to expose a pseudo-slot `tooltip`, by inheriting props from the `WithTooltipSlot` interface and using the `useTooltipSlot` hook.
+Components can choose to expose a `tooltip` slot, by inheriting props from the `WithTooltipSlot` interface and using the `useTooltipSlot` hook.

 While this looks and acts like a normal slot to users, the `Tooltip` is not actually rendered by the component, but rather passed to the `TooltipManager` to render.
 The `useTooltipSlot` hook is lightweight (small bundle size impact); it does not have a direct dependency on the `Tooltip` or `TooltipManager` classes.